Set include path

 // Function declarations

-Nullable<int> threads = R_NilValue);
+bool byrows, bool overwrite, Nullable<int> threads = R_NilValue

-int ncolsX, int ncolsY);
+std::string filename, int ncolsX, int ncolsY

-#endif // BDSTATMETHEXAMPLES_CCA_HPP8.3 Compile with Rcpp
+#endif // BDSTATMETHEXAMPLES_CCA_HPP8.2 Option 1: Compile with sourceCpp (Testing)

-Option 2: Build full package
+8.3 Option 2: Build Package (Production)

-# Build package
+devtools::build() # Build package

 library(BDStatMethExamples)